PeipeiSu1998/Previous-Projects/README.md

 # Previous-Projects

+ChessWarz - Bachelor project collaborating with the LEGO Group.
+It's a VR chess game using LEGO's model and it was developed in Unity.

 WME - C# for front-end, PostgreSQL as back-end, Java as the agent coding

 Kommunity - C# with .NET as the front-end, PostgreSQL as back-end, Java as the agent coding